DoomFire/ClockworkDungeon/README.txt

            Only a single automaton can be spawned at a time. and will remain in the vacinity of the spawner
          - Perhaps return to the spawner after a certain time idle (?)
          - could easily be linked to an in-game motion sensor to come out when monsters are around, automtatically.

+Enterance to the boiler room:
+	- Large opening with a huge door.
+	- Large mechinism which opens the door
+	- mechinism requires a key to open
+	- Player must find the key then hold it out to activate the mechinism.
+	- once mechinism is activated, it will play a grand animation as it unlocks the door.